 How a form field behaves is determined by settings in the Properties dialog box for that individual field.
-You can set properties that apply formatting, determine how the form field information relates to other form fields, impose limitations on what the user can enter in the form field, trigger custom scripts, and so forth.
+You can set properties that apply formatting, determine how the form field information relates to other form fields, impose limitations on what the user can enter in the form field, trigger custom scripts, and so on.

 All types of form fields have a General tab and an Actions tab.
 Other tabs appear only in specific types of form fields.
 The Options tab appears for most form field types but the options available are unique to each type of form field.